MIT Summer Research Program in Neuroscience (MSRP Bio)

-The Department of Brain and Cognitive Sciences offers jointly with the Center for Brains, Minds, and Machines and the Department of Biology, a 10-week summer research-intensive training program in all fields of neuroscience to advanced sophomore and junior science majors who are not currently enrolled at MIT.
-This summer internship program is funded in part by the MIT's School of Science and the National Science Foundation.
-Next year’s program will run from June 6 through August 12, 2022.
+The Department of Brain and Cognitive Sciences offers jointly with the Center for Brains, Minds, and Machines and the Department of Biology, a 10-week summer research-intensive training program in all fields of neuroscience to non-MIT undergraduates (Sophomores, juniors, and non-graduating seniors) majoring in all STEM fields.
+This summer internship program is funded in part by the MIT's School of Science, the National Science Foundation, and the Simons Center for the Social Brain.
+Next year’s program will run from May 26 through August 3, 2024.

 The summer program is primarily designed to encourage students from underrepresented minorities, first-generation college students, and students from economically-disadvantaged backgrounds to attend graduate school and pursue a career in basic research by providing them the opportunity to conduct supervised research in a top-notch research institution, in a supportive learning environment with plenty of interaction with graduate students and faculty.
 This summer program provides a unique opportunity for students who do not have access to top-notch research facilities at their own institution to conduct supervised research in state-of-the-art research facilities.
 Preference will be given to applicants from non-research-intensive colleges and universities.